 “How do I know which tasks to delegate, and which tasks do I do myself?”

 In this post, we are going to provide insights into a principle known as the 80/20 rule, which is also referred to as the Pareto Principle.
-By following this rule, it will make delegating your daily and weekly tasks much simpler.
+By following this rule, it will make delegating your daily and weekly tasks much more simple.

 What Is the 80/20 Rule?